AlexanderMakarov/am-budget-view/README.md

 - [x] Enhance errors when no transaction files found.
 - [x] Make default config.yaml on first run if not found.
 - [x] Translate to Russian.
+- [x] Avoid situation when port is binded by previous app instance.
 - [ ] Write instruction about both options for Ameriabank transactions.
 Record new video(s).
 - [ ] Add "Categorization" page in UI and relevant functionality.
 - [ ] Enable categorization by accounts, like "expense to this account is a rent".